Salbutamol sulfate (sal-bute-a-mol sull-fate)

 Other side effects not listed above may also occur in some people.

 Care and Cleaning

-Your inhaler should be cleaned at least once a week as follows:
+Your autohaler should be cleaned at least once a week as follows:

 WASH MOUTHPIECE UNDER WARM RUNNING WATER.